 RAF Alconbury was home to two squadrons of A-10s, the 509th and 511th Tactical Fighter Squadrons.
 It was also home to a squadron of U-2 spyplanes.

 A single runway bisected the base.
-The 511th Vultures squadron was on the far side in this photo.
+In this photo, the 511th Vultures squadron buildings were on the far side of the runway.
 Note the numerous hardened aircraft shelters (HASs).

 A ground-level look at some of the many HASes scattered all over the airfield.
 Two A-10s fit in each HAS, stacked nose-to-tail.